University of Luxembourg, FSTC, LU

 Commemorative pannel for the 20th year of the SBMF

-Professor Daltro, the general chair of the first Workshop on Formal Methods (WMF), which later became the Brazilian Symposium on Formal Methods (SBMF), will take part in a commemorative pannel to discuss the past, the present and the future of the research and application of formal methods in Brazil.
+Professor Leila, involved with the organisation of the first Workshop on Formal Methods (WMF), which later became the Brazilian Symposium on Formal Methods (SBMF), will take part in a commemorative pannel to discuss the past, the present and the future of the research and application of formal methods in Brazil.